AlexanderGW/yata.bot/README.md

 Here is a basic overview of how the bot is currently structured.
 Subject to change, as this project is still in development.

 ### Subscribing to `Timeframe` changes
+Available condition values
+- `high` for the timeframe with the most amount of signals
+- `low` for the timeframe with the least amount of signals
+- `total` for the sum of all timeframe signals

 ```
 Bot.subscribe({
   action: (